TheOfficialPeter/webscraping.github.io/README.md

 10. Introduction to Puppeteer.
 11. Example of Puppeteer.

-### Web Automation
+### Browser Automation

-12. What is Web Automation.
+12. What is Browser Automation.
-13. Introduction to website automation with Selenium
+13. Introduction to browser automation with Selenium
-14. Example of website automation with Selenium
+14. Example of browser automation with Selenium

 ## Installing Python + Libraries